 Catrina comes to us from San Diego, CA, where she was born and raised.
 After attending college in Abilene, TX, Catrina moved to Seattle in 2013 and loves it!
 Catrina is currently in school to be an LVT (Licensed Veterinary Technician).
 Catrina is an original team member at Roosevelt Station Vet Care, starting before the doors opened for business in 2018, and is excited to be working here!

 Catrina has a 4 year old dapper kitty who wears a bowtie named Calvin.
 When Catrina is not in school, studying or working, she likes to garden and crochet.

 Missy was born and raised in Houston, Texas and moved to Seattle in 2001 for a change of scenery.
 Missy has over 18 years of experience working in the veterinary field, beginning a few years out of high school.
 She has a life-long passion for animals.
 She currently has two adorable cats, Caleb and Willow, both of whom are polydactyl on all four paws!
 Needless to say, she has become an expert at trimming cat nails.

-Missy joined Roosevelt Station Vet Care in 2018.
+Missy is an original team member at Roosevelt Station Vet Care, starting before the doors opened for business in 2018.
 Outside of work, she keeps busy camping, tennis, golf, cooking, archery, traveling, gardening, snowboarding and snowmobiling.

 Patient Care Coordinator